 In August 1996, however, the situation was resolved.
 It was announced that Hilton International and Hilton Hotels had agreed to form an alliance, reuniting the brand after it had been apart for more than three decades.
 The agreement ensured that there would be cooperation with sales and marketing as well as hotel development and loyalty programs.
 Each company was also able to purchase up to 20% of the other.

 In February of 1997, just a month after the alliance agreement had been signed, the first initiative was launched: Hilton Honours Worldwide.
 The loyalty program would later be rebranded as Hilton HHonors and was a sign of the alliance working as it should.
-By the end of the year, the company boasted pre-tax profits of £226.3 million, which was seen as a sign within the industry that the new management team was working.
+By the end of the year, the company boasted pre-tax net wins of £226.3 million, which was seen as a sign within the industry that the new management team was working.

 Ladbrokes Becomes Hilton Group Plc